Telefonica/markdown-confluence-sync-action/.github/CONTRIBUTING.md

 # Release process

-Once the PR is approved and merged into the main branch, a project maintainer can start the release process by tagging the main branch with the corresponding version numbers.
+Once the PR is approved and __merged into the release branch__, a project maintainer can start the release process by:

+1. Checking the version number in the `package.json` file and updating it if necessary.
+2. Checking the action version in the `.github/actions/check-and-comment/action.yml` file and updating it if necessary.
+3. Updating the CHANGELOG.md file with the changes in the new version.
+4. Remove the beta tags created for the PR check.
+5. Tagging the release branch with the corresponding version numbers.

    This project includes a helper script, [`script/release`](./script/release) designed to streamline the process of tagging and pushing new releases for GitHub Actions.

    GitHub Actions allows users to select a specific version of the action to use, based on release tags.
 This script simplifies this process by performing the following steps:

    1. **Retrieving the latest release tag:** The script starts by fetching the most recent SemVer release tag of the current branch, by looking at the local data available in your repository.
    1. **Prompting for a new release tag:** The user is then prompted to enter a new release tag.
 To assist with this, the script displays the tag retrieved in the previous step, and validates the format of the inputted tag (vX.X.X).
 The user is also reminded to update the version field in package.json.
    1. **Tagging the new release:** The script then tags a new release and syncs the separate major tag (e.g. v1, v2) with the new release tag (e.g. v1.0.0, v2.1.2).
 When the user is creating a new major release, the script auto-detects this and creates a `releases/v#` branch for the previous major version.
    1. **Pushing changes to remote:** Finally, the script pushes the necessary commits, tags and branches to the remote repository.
 From here, you will need to create a new release in GitHub so users can easily reference the new tags in their workflows.
+6. Create a new release in GitHub with the tag created in the previous step and the changes in the CHANGELOG.md file.
+7. Merge the release branch into the main branch.

 # License